tprasadtp/ubuntu-post-install/docs/clioptions.md

     ./after-effects --purge <config-file|config-url>
     ```

 Usually Ubuntu comes with some pre-installed games, packages which you might not need.
 This option is a switch to used in purging these packages mentioned in the subsequent sections.
-Since it is possible that user might purge necessary packages like sudo or other core system components, these just acts like a barrier from accidentally doing so.

 !!! warning

     - This flag **MUST** be passed, if you intend to purge packages from system.
 Otherwise you will receive an error.
     - If you are using YML config file you **MUST** set `purge_enabled: true` under config.flags.
 See Example YAML file for more info.

 ## Delete log file